kerrambit/vrmlxpy/README.md

 ### Windows
 - It is recommended to develop in *Visual Studio*.
-- To open this project, navigate yourself to ```File - Open - Cmake...``` and choose the root *CMakeLists.txt*.
+- To open the project, navigate yourself to ```File - Open - Cmake...``` and choose the root *CMakeLists.txt*.
-- *Visual Studio* should take care of the burden connecting with generating and building the library itself.
+- *Visual Studio* should handle the process of generating and building the library automatically.

-## Run
+## Run C++ executable files
 ### Linux
 - If your system has *Valgrind* installed, you can run the following commands like this: